hannutt/FlaskApi/README.md

 Main features
 The program can search all mongodb databases on a computer and display them in a simple HTML-based interface. you can perform CRUD operations on the database you have selected.
+Selecting a database is easy, select a database from the dropdown menu and click the Select button
 Various API calls like search by id, name, etc. are also available.
+You can choose whether you want to see the data in json format or in text format on the html page.